-Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria, listed in descending order of importance as found in 10 CFR 605.10 (d), the Office of Science Financial Assistance Program Rule.
+Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria as found in 10 CFR 605.10 (d), the Office of Science Financial Assistance Program Rule.

-- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - Reasonableness and Appropriateness of the Proposed Budget; and - Progress from DOE-funded research (if applicable).
+- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - Reasonableness and Appropriateness of the Proposed Budget.